 - Make sure all members of your family know how to Stop, Drop, and Roll if their clothes catch on fire.
 Practice this procedure with children.

 In an effort to keep our residents safe from fire and promote community safety, North Shore Fire/Rescue will conduct a free courtesy home safety evaluation.
 This service is offered to residents of:

 - River Hills

 - Whitefish Bay

-Please email our Battalion Chief with any questions or to arrange a Burn Prevention Program presentation for any age group.
+Please email our Assistant Chief with any questions or to arrange a Burn Prevention Program presentation for any age group.